box/bart/README.md

 Diesel is a simple and useful dependency injection framework for PHP.
 It does not require major changes to your code base, nor does it require odd configurations in non-PHP.

-Check out http://box.github.com/eng-services/blog/2012/05/03/introducting-diesel-php-dependency-injection/ for a brief description.
-Feel free to tweet at us @BoxEngServices with questions.
+Check out http://asheepapart.blogspot.com/2012/07/php-dependency-injection-part-2.html for a brief description.

 See ```./src/Bart/Diesel.php``` and ```./test/Bart/Diesel_Test.php```